dart-lang/site-www/src/content/language/extension-types.md

 and that the reference to the *representation object* is named `i`.
 The declaration also introduces:
-- An implicit getter for the representation object with the representation type as return type: `E get i`.
+- An implicit getter for the representation object with the representation type as the return type: `E get i`.
 - An implicit constructor: `E(int i) : i = i`.

 The representation object gives the extension type access to an object